yazid-hoblos/covid_spread/README.md

 # COVID Spread — Streamlit App

-This folder contains an interactive Streamlit app to explore the COVID-19 dataset used in this project.
+This repository contains an interactive Streamlit app to explore the COVID-19 dataset used in this project.
 The app provides top-N bar charts, time series, and choropleth maps (static and animated) built from aggregated data.

+It also presents all outputs and scripts used in the project.

 ## Quick overview
 - App entry: `app.py`